Watch: Lawsuit alleges Cincinnati officer repeatedly ‘electrocuted’ handcuffed suspect with Taser

 Before they left, Dozier pointed his Taser at Jackson, while restrained, and told Jackson that he (would) “light [him] up,’” according to the suit.

-Jackson was “electrocuted” for approximately 5 seconds, with his hands still cuffed while being contained in the back of the cruiser, it states.

-Dozier then instructed Plaintiff to put his hands behind his back, while still cuffed in the front.
+Dozier then instructed Jackson to put his hands behind his back, while still cuffed in the front.
 Jackson told the officer he was physically unable to.

 Dozier depressed the trigger on his Taser, activating the weapon again.
-This time, he kept the trigger depressed, which kept the weapon active for about 15 seconds, according to the suit.
+This time, he kept the trigger depressed, and “inflicted bodily harm by electrocuting him again for approximately 15 seconds,” the lawsuit states.

-A female officer came up and stopped Dozier then, according to the video.
+A female officer came up then and stopped Dozier, according to the video.

-Dozier signed criminal charges against Jackson later that day: resisting arrest and aggravated menacing.

-He wrote in a criminal complaint that Jackson “was under arrest for open warrants.
-(Jackson) put cuffs in front of his body and attempted to rip open partition and refused to stop.”
+Jackson pleaded no contest to the harassment by an inmate with a bodily fluid.

 Court records do not indicate why.